rbckman/tarina/README.md

 --------
 The interface focuses on presenting the essentials for film making in one menu that is present and accessible all the time.
 You can control the interface with a keyboard or with 9 physical buttons; Enter, Up, Down, Left, Right, Record, Retake, View and Remove.

-### Known issues / limitations
-- as for now I dont keep a debug log, I've been developing through ssh and using screen/printing
-- need a fast sd card although you can turn down the quality on h264 with low speed cards
-- the h264 needs to be converted to a mp4 container for viewing, right now I'm doing this right after filming a clip, however there will possible be a feature to film directly to mp4 in future releases of picamera

-### Features / ideas / to do
-- dubbing feature (basic concept alpha stage)
-- trimming takes

 Installing
 ----------
 Download latest [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) and follow [install instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).